Spinney20/Mini_Libc/README.md

 The implementation of mini-libc will be **freestanding**, i.e. it will not use any outside library calls.
 It will be implemented on top of the system call interface provided by Linux on an `x86_64` architecture.
-Any function you require, that is typically part of libc, you will have to implement.
-You can reuse functions that you implement in other parts of the mini-libc.

-In case you are using a macOS device with ARM64 / Aarch64, you will have to install an `x86_64` virtual machine.

 ## Support Code

 The support code consists of three directories:

 - `src/` is the skeleton mini-libc implementation.
-  You will have to implement missing parts marked as `TODO` items.

 - `samples/` stores use cases and tests of mini-libc.